MatthewpHarding/SWIFTDOCS-26-access-control/README.md

 The access control level of a type also affects the default access level of that type’s members (its properties, methods, initializers, and subscripts).
 If you define a type’s access level as private or file private, the default access level of its members will also be private or file private.
 If you define a type’s access level as internal or public (or use the default access level of internal without specifying an access level explicitly), the default access level of the type’s members will be internal.

-IMPORTANT
+>Important
+>

-A public type defaults to having internal members, not public members.
+>→ A public type defaults to having internal members, not public members.
 If you want a type member to be public, you must explicitly mark it as such.
 This requirement ensures that the public-facing API for a type is something you opt in to publishing, and avoids presenting the internal workings of a type as public API by mistake.

 ```Swift
 public class SomePublicClass2 {                  // explicitly public class